-- Noise Reduction: May smooth out details and thus counteract the action of DxO denoising tools, especially DeepPRIME.
+- Noise Reduction: This may smooth out details and thus counteract the action of DxO denoising tools, especially DeepPRIME.

-- Sharpness (in the Processing and Output Sharpness module): Use sparingly, as DxO PureRAW 2 has already optimized sharpness.
+- Sharpness (in the Develop module and Output Sharpening when exporting): Use sparingly as DxO PureRAW 3 has already optimized sharpness.

-Workflow integrated with Windows Explorer (PC) and Finder (Mac)
+Workflow integrated with File Explorer (PC) and Finder (Mac)

-DxO PureRAW 2 lets you optimize your images directly from your Windows Explorer (PC) or Finder (Mac) window:
+DxO PureRAW 3 lets you optimize your images directly from your File Explorer (PC) or Finder (Mac) window:

-- In Windows Explorer or the Finder window on your Mac, open your photo folder.
+- In File Explorer or the Finder window on your Mac, open the folder that contains your images.

 - Right-click on an image or selection of images.

-- In the context menu, select DxO PureRAW 2: Edit in DNG (or Edit in JPEG).
-Next, under the sub-menu, select the processing method (HQ, PRIME, or DeepPRIME).
+- From the context menu, select one of the DxO PureRAW 3 processing options: Process in JPEG/DNG+JPEG/DNG/TIFF and then, in the submenu, select the processing technology (HQ, PRIME, DeepPRIME or DeepPRIME XD).

 - If the DxO Optics Module has not yet been installed, a window will open prompting you to download and install it.
-The module will activate immediately, and you will not need to restart.
+The module will activate immediately and you will not need to restart your machine.
 If the DxO Optics Module is already installed, skip to Step 5.

-- A dialog box will appear showing the progress bar and the estimated remaining time.
-You can cancel by clicking on the “X” at the end of the progress bar.
+- A dialog box will appear showing the progress bar and the estimated time remaining.
+You can hit the pause button at any time or cancel by clicking on the X.

-- Your images are available in the DxO sub-folder under your list of files in Windows Explorer or the Finder window on your Mac.
+- Your images are available in the DxO sub-folder under your list of files in File Explorer or the Finder window on your Mac.

-- When using a system explorer to guide your workflow, the options regarding optical corrections (disactivating sharpness and distorsion) and destination folder selection are not available.
+- When using a system explorer to guide your workflow, the options regarding optical corrections (disactivating sharpness and distortion) and destination folder selection are not available.

-- The DxO PureRAW 2 option: Editing your photos with the last settings used allows you to start processing with the same editing method and output format you used the last time.
+- The DxO PureRAW 3 option: Editing your photos with the last settings used allows you to start processing with the same editing method and output format used previously.